FSA looking at understated property risks - FT

-LONDON The FSA is tightening its oversight of commercial property lending and has ordered banks to improve the way their internal models measure risk, the Financial Times reported on Monday.
+LONDON Britain's financial regulator is tightening its oversight of commercial property lending and has ordered banks to improve the way their internal models measure risk, the Financial Times reported on Monday.

 The newspaper said, without citing a source, that the move by the Financial Services Authority (FSA) is part of a global effort to prevent banks from understating the risks on their balance sheets to boost their capital position.